-Sources: ABS, National, state and territory population; Australian Government, 2020-21 Budget Paper No. 1, Statement No. 2 and Budget Paper No. 3, Appendix A. Return to "What's New".
+Sources: ABS, National, state and territory population; Australian Government, 2020-21 Budget Paper No. 1, Statement No. 2 and Budget Paper No. 3, Appendix A.

 Australia has benefited enormously from its economic relationship with China over the past 25 years, but will that continue to be the case?